NGO Another Way (Stichting Bakens

 2. Opinion.

 What are the features of a pro-poor policy ?
-Make two columns on
+Make two columns on one

-second column write the equivalent traditional development strategies.
+column write the equivalent traditional development strategies.

 Read pages